zugebot/LegacyEditor/README.md

 # LegacyEditor Project Documentation

-My goal is to write the code necessary to convert saves between all consoles and all versions.
+My goal is to write the code necessary to convert saves between all "Minecraft Console Edition" consoles and all their specific versions.
 It will also be able to handle player conversion, and be usable in such a way to be easily scriptable for editing blocks / nbt.